The Ark (Swedish band): The Apocalyptic Era (1991–1994)

 The band was totally unknown outside Växjö but got a local audience.
 They wanted to make every concert unique, and Ola Salo wrote new songs for each concert.
 In 1992 the rock club Café Kristina released a double album to promote the local scene, and The Ark participated with the song "The Lamb".
 This is their first official recording, and for this song they also made their first music video.
 The song became a small hit in the underground scene of Växjö, and the band had secured a small but devoted local audience.

 In the autumn of 1992 the band changed drummer, since Magnus Olsson had chosen a school that demanded much of his time on weekends and since he had also enlisted with the Swedish Home Guard.
 He was replaced with Markus Rosengardten who was a school friend to Ola Salo.

 Ola Salo kept on writing songs with an apocalyptic and darkly philosophical theme, with titles such as "Merciful Sledge", "The World's Aflame", "Eucharist", "Rip It Out", "Up Against The Wall" and "My Sin".
-The philosopher Friedrich Nietzsche hade become a major influence.
+The philosopher Friedrich Nietzsche had become a major influence.
 The music had grown darker, heavier and more psychedelic with complicated chord changes.
 But at the same time, The Ark wanted to break down the barriers between the art-kids who liked moody and heavy stuff and the kids who liked catchy pop.
 Songs from this era that would live on and become properly recorded after band's breakthrough are "Topsy Kaiser", "Cygnet to Cygnet", "The Homecomer" (all released on the band's early cd-singles in 2000 and 2001) and "Uriel" (recorded for the album "Prayer for the Weekend" released in 2007).